ARL-UTEP-OC/eceld-netlabel/README.md

 ## How to use the program
 1. On the top it should say to pick a JSON file, under and to the left there is a button that when clicked will make a file chooser window appear.
 Once you select the appropriate JSON file the window will close and the file location will appear in the text entry.
 2. After you have selected the JSON file the next thing to do is to pick a wireshark pcapng file, same as before there will be a button named 'wireshark file'.
 Once you click the button you will be presented with a file chooser window, select the appropriate pcapng file you want, the window will close and the file location will appear in the text entry.
+3. Below the wireshark button there will be two boxes from which you can select the range of time the annotator will look for when an nmap is found.
+> If you leave the boxes alone the default values will be .1 second before the packet and 1 second after the initial packet.
-3. When you have selected the appropriate JSON file and Wireshark file, there will be a button at the bottom named 'Annotate'.
+4. When you have selected the appropriate JSON file and Wireshark file, there will be a button at the bottom named 'Annotate'.
 Once the button is clicked the program will start the adding comments to the selected wireshark files.
-4. While the annotation is taking place another window will appear showing the progress of the annotation.
+5. While the annotation is taking place another window will appear showing the progress of the annotation.
 When the progress bar reaches 100% the small window will close and the annotation of the wireshark file will be complete.
-5. You can also open up wireshark from within the application by clicking the 'Run Wireshark' which will open up a wireshark window.
+6. You can also open up wireshark from within the application by clicking the 'Run Wireshark' which will open up a wireshark window.
 > Note that if you annotate and have wireshark open with the same file you are annotating, can in some cases cause the file to become corrupted or unable to open.